 Do you enjoy meeting people?
-Then come and join our happy band of volunteers in the canal shop/cafe.
-Hours can be arranged to suit you in return for a smile and a warm welcome to our growing numbers of customers.
+Then come and join our happy band of volunteers in the Canal Cafe.
+Hours can be arranged to suit you in return for a smile and a warm welcome to our growing number of customers.
 You will be able to enjoy a stunning view of the canal and free tea or coffee while you work.
-Work includes serving refreshments, taking bookings for boat trips & row boats.
-No previous retail experience required as you will work with others who will be happy to lend a hand.
+Work includes serving refreshments, taking bookings for boat trips & rowing boats.
+No previous retail experience is required as you will work with others who will be happy to lend a hand.

 Boat Cabin Crew

 Looking for a unique volunteering experience?
 Then join us as cabin crew members.
 Our charter boat takes groups for a leisurely 2 hour trip down the canal.
 Some trips are catered, others not.
-The essentials are a big smile, a warm welcome to our passengers.
+The essentials are a big smile, a warm welcome to our passengers and a moderate level of fitness as some lifting is required.
 In return you will be rewarded with delighted passengers, many laughs along the way, and a free trip down the canal.
-Volunteers must be over 18 (as we serve alcohol); male or female, and of moderate fitness (no heavy lifting involved).
+Volunteers must be over 18 (as we serve alcohol); male or female.

 Boat Skippers and mates